Freiburg Vision Test ‘FrACT’

 1. Assessment of the contrast threshold requires good gamma correction (display linearization).
 The best approach is to use a dedicated screen calibrator (e.g. Spyder by DataColor) to set system gamma to 1.0 and then set FrACT₁₀’s gamma to 1.0 as well (on the screen Settings▸Contrast).

 2. Display limitations.
 Most current visual display units (LCDs etc.) have a luminance resolution of 8 bit per primary colour.
-Thus there are only 256 levels, or about half as many after gamma correction.
-This is insufficient to display a real threshold stimulus for good vision.
+Thus, there are only 256 levels, or about half as many after gamma correction.
+This is insufficient to display a threshold stimulus for good vision.
 There are 3 ways to deal with it:

 Summarising: With dithering, FrACT₁₀ can assess contrast sensitivity across the full physiological range.